 - dysplasia in a condition called Barrett’s esophagus

-- destruction of the lower two-thirds of the esophagus by swallowing caustic agent
+- destruction of the lower two-thirds of the esophagus by swallowing a caustic agent

 - remove cancer of the esophagus